 The BioEnergy Producers Association was established to advance the development and commercialization of sustainable, environmentally preferable industries that produce power, fuels, and chemicals from agricultural, forestry and urban sources of biomass and plastic wastes.

 A major goal of the BioEnergy Producers Association is to promote the development of a comprehensive policy and constructive regulatory environment for bioenergy production in the State of California–initiatives that prioritize biobased industry growth, and further national biomass research and development policy objectives for energy security, pollution abatement, and rural economic development.
-It legislation has been formally endorsed by approximately 100 stakeholders.
+Over the years, its legislation has been formally endorsed by more than 100 stakeholders.

 Its goal is to educate the public about the environmental and economic benefits of biobased industries, and to pursue broad-based coalitions that will promote their introduction throughout the state.

 Chairman of the Board – James L. Stewart

-Jim Stewart, a consultant in renewable energy project development and finance, and Principal at Sustainable Earth Partners, has four times been voted as one of the “Top 100 People in the BioEconomy” in annual polls of Biofuels Digest, for which he serves as a columnist.
-Active for the past twelve years in advanced biofuels project development, he co-founded and served as Vice President – Marketing & Public Affairs of New Planet Energy, which joint ventured with INEOS Bio to construct the world’s first biorefinery to co-produce ethanol and electricity from carbon-based wastes, a project that was supported by $125 million in USDOE and USDA grants and loan guarantees.
+Active for the past fifteen years in renewable energy project development and finance, Jim Stewart has four times been voted as one of the “Top 100 People in the BioEconomy” in annual polls of Biofuels Digest, for which he serves as a columnist.
+He co-founded and served as Vice President – Marketing & Public Affairs of New Planet Energy, which joint ventured with INEOS Bio to construct the world’s first biorefinery designed to co-produce ethanol and electricity from carbon-based wastes.
+The project was supported by $125 million in USDOE and USDA grants and loan guarantees.
 In 2003, Stewart left a distinguished career in the entertainment industry to devote himself to renewable energy project development.
 His career in the motion picture industry included 13 years with Walt Disney Productions, where he served as Vice President-Corporate Relations and Assistant to the President.

 President – Senator David A. Roberti (ret.)